 - Defense Research Institute (DRI for Life Co-Chair, Life, Health, and Disability Subcommittee)

-- American Bar Association (Chair-Elect, Tort and Insurance Practice Section, Life, Health & Disability Committee)
+- American Bar Association (Chair, Tort and Insurance Practice Section, Life, Health & Disability Committee)

 Trial Court Rulings

 - Obtained dismissal of complaint alleging breach of fiduciary duty under ERISA for plan drafting which included mental illness limitation – Fogle v.
 Metro.
 Life Ins.
 Co., 2020 WL 4260988 (M.D.
 Fla.
 2020).